Sanchay117/IIITD-ERP/README.md

 - The system does not handle elective/mandatory course categorization.
 - No deadlines for dropping a course.
 - User inputs data of the correct type for example if an integer is asked as input the user is not entering a string for example.
+- After assigning grades to all the courses of a student, only admin can change the student's semester.

 ## Credits
 Developed by Sanchay Singh [2023478].